OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jama.md

 ::Please enter appropriate details in this window and save it.

-> 📝 If the first name/last name details are empty, then revisions/history/user value might be lost during the synchronization.
+> **Note**: If the first name/last name details are empty, then revisions/history/user value might be lost during the synchronization.
 For proper synchronization, it is important to fill all the mandatory details while adding the user information in the system.

 ---